snehilsarkar97/YouTube_TrendingVideo-Analysis-using-Hadoop-Apache-Spark-Hive/README.md

-# YouTube Trending Videos Analysis Using Hadoop
+# YouTube Trending Videos Analysis Using Hadoop & Hive

 ## Project Overview
 This project leverages Hadoop and Hive to analyze trending YouTube videos across multiple countries from 2020 to 2023.
 By examining factors such as viewer engagement, video categories, and sentiment analysis, the project aims to uncover patterns in audience preferences and provide actionable insights for content creators and marketers.